M

 Appearance

-The milkfish’s key characteristics include a lustrous blue and silver color that is distinct from much other fish.
+The milkfish’s key characteristics include a lustrous blue and silver color that is distinct from most other fish.
 They also have a prominent fork in their tail and a muscular body.
 They can reach six feet and weigh 35 pounds or more when fully grown.

 These fish have no teeth, which means they live on plants and other soft invertebrates near the shore where they make their habitats.
 Interestingly, they do not have pronounced sex organs, which means it can be difficult to identify male and female specimens in the wild.